Sweet Potato Pancakes

 This post may contain affiliate links.
 See my disclosure policy.

-If there’s one thing my family and I can agree on, there’s no better way to embrace a chilly morning than with a stack of my warm and fluffy sweet potato pancakes!
+If there’s one thing my family and I can agree on, it’s that there’s no better way to embrace a chilly morning than with a stack of my warm and fluffy sweet potato pancakes!
 They’re so cozy and naturally sweet, and one of the best ways to use up your leftover sweet potatoes.

 Table of Contents

-Ingredients needed
+Key Ingredients

 - Sweet potatoes.
 I like to make this recipe with leftover mashed potatoes from the dinners or just canned sweet potatoes (unsweetened!), but it works just as well with freshly cooked and pureed ones.
-If you need a speedy way to whip some up, try my air fryer baked sweet potatoes or microwave sweet potato.
+If you need a speedy way to whip some up, try my air fryer baked sweet potatoes or microwave sweet potatoes.

 - All-purpose flour.
 Or white whole wheat flour if you want things a little healthier.
 Be sure to sift the flour well before adding it to the pancake batter to avoid clumps.